-At any hearing held by anthe ethics panelreview board during the investigation or disposition of a complaint, the following rules apply:
+At any hearing held by the ethics review board during the investigation or disposition of a complaint, the following rules apply:

 (1) General rules.
-At least three members A quorum of the ethics panel board must be present for the hearing.
-Any member of the ethics panel who is not present ceases to be a member of the ethics panel and may not participate in the disposition of the case.
-All witnesses must be sworn and all questioning of witnesses shall be conducted by the members of the ethics panel or the ethics compliance officer.
-The ethics panelboard may establish time limits and other rules relating to the participation of any person in the hearing.
-No person may be held to have violated the ethics laws unless a majority of the ethics panel so finds by a preponderance of the evidence.
-The panel may also elect to bring a complaint to the board in its entirety to hear the matter as a panel of the whole board.
+A quorum of the board must be present for the hearing.
+Any member who is not present may not participate in the disposition of the case.
+All witnesses must be sworn and all questioning of witnesses shall be conducted by the members or the ethics compliance officer.
+The board may establish time limits and other rules relating to the participation of any person in the hearing.

-- (2) Evidence.
-The ethics panelboard shall rely on evidence of which a reasonably prudent person commonly relies in the conduct of the person's affairs.
-The ethics panelboard shall further abide by the following: - a.
-The panelboard shall hear evidence relevant to the allegations; and - b.
-The panelboard shall not consider hearsay unless it finds the nature of the information is reliable and useful. - (3) The person charged.
-The person charged in the complaint has the right to attend the hearing, the right to make a statement, the right to present witnesses, and the right to be accompanied by legal counsel or another advisor, and the right to cross-examine or have his legal advisor cross-examine any witness questioned by the board or the ethics compliance officer.
-Only legal counsel to the person charged in the complaint may advise that person during the course of the hearing, but may not speak on his or her behalf, except with the permission of the ethics panelboard.
-The time permitted for presentation will be at the discretion of the board. - (4) The complainant.
+(2) Evidence.
+The board shall rely on evidence of which a reasonably prudent person commonly relies in the conduct of the person's affairs.
+The board shall further abide by the following:

+a.
+The board shall hear evidence relevant to the allegations; and b.
+The board shall not consider hearsay unless it finds the nature of the information is reliable and useful.

+(3) The person charged.
+The person charged in the complaint has the right to attend the hearing, the right to make a statement, the right to present witnesses, the right to be accompanied by legal counsel or another advisor, and the right to cross-examine or have his legal advisor cross-examine any witness questioned by the board or the ethics compliance officer.
+Only legal counsel to the person charged in the complaint may advise that person during the course of the hearing, but may not speak on his or her behalf, except with the permission of the board.
+The time permitted for presentation will be at the discretion of the board.

+(4) The complainant.
 The complainant has the right to attend the hearing, the right to make a statement, and the right to be accompanied by legal counsel or another advisor.
-Only legal counsel to the complainant may advise the complainant during the course of the hearing, but may not speak on behalf of the complainant, except with the permission of the ethics panelboard.
-Witnesses may not be presented by the complainant, except with the permission of the ethics panelboard.
+Only legal counsel to the complainant may advise the complainant during the course of the hearing, but may not speak on behalf of the complainant, except with the permission of the board.
+Witnesses may not be presented by the complainant, except with the permission of the board.

 Sec.
-2-4243. - Disposition.
+2-43. - Disposition.

-- (a) Written opiniondecision.
-The ethics panelreview board shall issue a written decision within 90180 days after the filing of a complaint.
-The opinion the board's findings of fact and conclusions of law.
-The written opinion shall opinion s - (1) Dismiss That the complaint is unfounded; or - (2) Upon finding that That by a preponderance of the evidence there has been a violation of the ethics laws: - A. Impose sanctions in accordance with these regulations; or . - B. Recommend criminal prosecution and/or civil remedies, in accordance with this section; or state why no remedial action is imposed or recommended.
+(a) Written decision.
+The ethics review board shall issue a written decision within 180 days after the filing of a complaint.
+The board shall state in its decision the board's findings of fact and conclusions of law.
+The written decision shall declare:

+(1) That the complaint is unfounded; or

+(2) That by a preponderance of the evidence there has been a violation of the ethics laws.

-If the ethics panelboard determines that a violation has occurred, the opiniondecision shall identify in writing the particular rule or rules violated.
-If the complaint is dismissed declared unfounded, the grounds for the dismissal declaration shall be set forth in the opinion.
-The failure of the ethics panel to comply within the above time limits may result in the charge being dismissed for want of prosecution.
-Prior to such dismissal, the complainant will be given notice and an opportunity to request continuance decision.
+If the board determines that a violation has occurred, the decision shall identify the particular rule or rules violated.
+If the complaint is declared unfounded, the grounds for the declaration shall be set forth in the decision.

-- (b) Sanctions.
-If the board finds that an ethics violation occurred, the board shall in its decision impose one of the actionsanctions set forth in Section 2-44 and may make one or more of the recommendations set forth in Section 2-45. - (b) c) Notification.
-Copies of the opinion board's decision shall be forwarded to the complainant, the person charged in the complaint, the ethics compliance officer, and any member of the ethics review
+(b) Sanctions.
+If the board finds that an ethics violation occurred, the board shall in its decision impose one of the sanctions set forth in Section 2-44 and may make one or more of the recommendations set forth in Section 2-45.

-- board who did not participate in the disposition of the case.
-A copy of the opinion shall also be forwarded to the city secretary, who shall make it available as authorized by law. - (c) Recommendations.
-A recommendation for criminal prosecution shall be forwarded to the appropriate law enforcement agency.
-A recommendation of civil remedies shall be forwarded through the ethics compliance officer to the city council for action. - (d) Similar charges barred.
+(c) Notification.
+Copies of the board's decision shall be forwarded to the complainant, the person charged in the complaint, the ethics compliance officer, and any member of the ethics review board who did not participate in the disposition of the case.
+A copy of the opinion shall also be forwarded to the city secretary, who shall make it available as authorized by law.

+(d) Similar charges barred.
 If the complaint is dismissed because the evidence failed to establish a violation of the ethics laws, the ethics review board shall not entertain any other similar complaint based on substantially the same evidence.